Physical Therapy Guide to Perthes Disease

 - ADHD.

 Noticing and identifying symptoms early is crucial to recovery.
-It allows treatment to begin to reduce or prevent problems in adulthood.
-Researchers continue to try to understand the cause of Perthes disease and to improve conservative care and surgery.
+It allows treatment to begin as soon as possible and reduces or prevents problems in adulthood.
+Researchers continue to seek to understand the cause of Perthes disease and to improve both conservative care and surgery.

 What Kind of Physical Therapist Do I Need?